Platinum Health Deluxe

 If a nice wide seat is the main thing you’re after then the Drive Medical Premium Series is the widest seat in our test group and should be right up your alley.
 Just be aware there have been some quality control issues.

-With an extremely generous 21.75 inch wide seat this model is at least 4 inches wider than any other shower chair we’ve reviewed.
-Combined with the 350 pound weight capacity the Premium Series was no doubt created with larger folks in mind.
+With an extremely generous 21.75 inch wide this model is at least 4 inches wider than any other we’ve reviewed.
+Combined with the 350 pound the Premium Series was no doubt created with larger folks in mind.

 However, the all plastic construction does not inspire much confidence.
 Sure, it’s sturdy enough when sitting still.
 But the plastic legs can easily twist when moving around (like when you’re washing yourself) and sometimes feel like they could snap if you accidentally pushed them too far or sat on the chair at a weird angle.